bobmorane83/Giant-CanBus/README.md

 I'am newbie on canbus, but this is a good way to play around with it and learn a lot !

-My bike came with a ridecontrol One.
-This is fine, but I also bought a used Ridecontrol Evo with a large screen.
+My bike came with a [Ridecontrol One](https://www.giant-bicycles.com/us/showcase/ridecontrol-one) (not the Ant+ one).
+This is fine, but I also bought a used [Ridecontrol Evo](https://www.giant-bicycles.com/us/showcase/ridecontrol-evo) with a large screen.
 So I installed the Ridecontrol Evo on the bike and remain with the One unused.
 And guess what ?
 I opened it ... of course.

 # Ridecontrol One